Skip to Content

 Digging up a pepper plant to be overwintered.

 Once your pepper plant is positioned, you can mostly leave it be.
 However, it is still important to check in for any pests, temperature, and periodic watering.
-From here, moving outdoors is the next major change!
+From here, moving back outdoors in the spring is the next major change!

 Common Overwintering Questions